 The devices acknowledge they must upgrade the firmware/software and request the update.
 A callback message is sent to notify the user of the upgrade status.

 After the firmware/software has been installed, the device reports its current version to ThingSpace, and ThingSpace sends another callback message to notify the customer that the upgrade has ended.

 After the upgrade, users can view a report to see the list of upgraded devices and any device upgrades that were not successful.

 The system stack is dependent upon the device client compatibility:

-If the devices are LWM2M or OMA-DM, the campaigns are “pushed” based on the designated start day and are accessed via the /v1 APIs.
+If the devices are using the the OMA-DM protocol, the campaigns are “pushed” based on the user-designated start day and are accessed via the /v1 APIs.

 The ThingSpace Software Management Services API can send callback messages when new firmware versions are available and when upgrades start and finish.
 The messages will be REST messages POSTed to a registered URL.
 You are responsible for creating and running a listening process on your server at that URL to receive and parse the messages.